yuliu625/Yu-Python-Environment-Configs/README.md

 ## Notes
 This repository contains configuration files for my various Python environments.
-My goal in build this repository is to unify my Python environment across device via configuration files using a declarative approach.
+My goal in building this repository is to unify my Python environment across devices via configuration files using a declarative approach.

 The desired approach is to always destroy the old environment first when it changes, and then rebuild the environment completely via the corresponding configuration file.